redwoodjs/redwood/docs/docs/tutorial/chapter1/first-page.md

 export default Routes
 ```

-As long as you have a Home route with path `/`, you'll never see the initial Redwood splash screen again.
+As long as you have a route with path `/`, you'll never see the initial Redwood splash screen again.

 When no route can be found that matches the requested URL, Redwood will render the `NotFoundPage`.